Course overview

 We offer a combination of experiential learning and practical exposure, with access to industry-standard resources and world-class facilities.
 These include our $1.2 million robotics and Internet of Things (RIoT) lab, dedicated cyber security labs, networking labs, and virtual reality (VR) and augmented reality (AR) labs.

-Students undertaking capstone units will have the opportunity to develop solutions to real-world problems from industry while learn agile project management methods widely used across the industry.
+Our capstone units provide opportunities to develop solutions to real-world industry problems while practising agile project management methods widely used across the sector.

 Our past students have worked on capstone projects such as: